 Express Deals are mystery hotels where you don’t know where you’re staying until after you’ve paid but with a bit of simple detective work, outlined in this post, you can quickly work out what hotel you’ll get before you book.

 4. Use credit card balance transfers to front-load the big expenses

 OK, so this tip requires a fair bit of self-control but done right, you can use credit card balance transfers to stretch your travel budget in the planning stage.

 It’s a smart technique as many travel expenses (flights, travel insurance, hotel bookings etc) are front-loaded.
-Read more about how to hack a credit card balance transfer and pay less for your travel here.

 5. Stop buying bottled water